prg-grp/website/_members/spielmann.md

     I joined the Programming Group as a PhD student in May 2023.
     As part of my Master's thesis,
     I used to examine power side-channel attacks on remotely accessible FPGAs.
-    In my PhD studies, I focus on my research interests regarding software engineering and security.
+    My current research interests encompass software engineering and security, with a particular focus on improving the reliability of Infrastructure as Code (IaC) to ensure robust and consistent cloud deployments.

 profile:
     name: MSc David Spielmann